landaudiogo/cc-tutorials-2023/kafka/README.md

   would recommend you read the document linked above.
 Make sure you also print the message header `record_name` before printing each message, as shown in the output above.
+- You may create the consumer in any language, as long as you find support for it by apache avro.
+E.g. Apache avro supports rust and therefore the experiment producer was created in Rust.

 ## Evaluation Procedure